bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 The storyline in an interactive narrative work is not predetermined.
 The story is constructed based on a viewer's choices real-time.
 Games that use this structure often rely on sophisticated AI software to construct the environment around these choices.

 ### Components
-An interactive narrative is comprised of decision or action points, where the user impacts the unfolding of the narrative by making a choice.
-The choice the user makes can determine which branching narrative path.
+An interactive narrative is comprised of decision or action points called nodes, where the user impacts the unfolding of the narrative by making a choice or performing an action.
+The choice the user makes can determine which branching narrative path is taken.

-These points, or nodes